 A Passion Play dramatises the events of the last week of Jesus’ life, depicting the events that led up to his crucifixion.
-Many Passion Plays today also include a dramatic portrayal of Jesus’ life, including his teachings and miracles, and his resurrection to show the context in which his death took place.
+Many Passion Plays today also include a dramatic portrayal of Jesus’ life.
+This includes his teachings and miracles, and his resurrection, showing the context in which his death took place.

 Passion Plays use theatre to bring the words of the Gospel to life in new, often vivid and startling, ways.
-They show how the message of second chances, forgiveness and new opportunities has the potential to speak life and hope into communities struggling with poverty, crime, addiction or hopelessness and boredom.
+They show how the message of second chances, forgiveness and new opportunities has the potential to speak life and hope into communities.
+Not least those struggling with poverty, crime, addiction or hopelessness and boredom.

-A Passion Play is a dramatic portrayal of what has been called the greatest story ever told.
-It is the real story of Easter and it has all the elements of stories that are compelling and confronting: treachery, betrayal, injustice, sacrifice, redemption and a startling ending.
-As Passion Plays dramatize the story of Easter, they allow it to speak again to new audiences in new contexts.
+Furthermore, they are a dramatic portrayal of what has been called ‘the greatest story ever told’.
+This real story of Easter has all the elements of stories that are compelling and confronting: treachery, betrayal, injustice, sacrifice, redemption and a startling ending.
+As Passion Plays dramatise the story of Easter, they allow it to speak again to new audiences in new contexts.

 Why are they called Passion Plays?

 The word ‘Passion’ refers to the fervent love Jesus had for the people he came to save.
 The Bible tells us that ‘God so loved the world that he sent his only son so that no one would perish but all would come to eternal life’.
 Such fervent love endures all suffering and we know that Jesus ‘for the joy set before him, endured the cross, despising its shame’.

 Passion [noun:] fervour, intensity, feeling, excitement, hope, longing, desire

 It also refers to the intense suffering in Jesus’ life from the time of his betrayal and agony in the Garden of Gethsemane to his trial, torture and death.